The Word of the Day is Healing

 I am a man who learned something tonight that changes the shape of whatever comes after.

-I am allowed to let the next love be easy — not uncomplicated, love is never uncomplicated — but easy in the specific sense of not being built on a foundation of damage management.
+She is allowed to let our next chapter be easy — not uncomplicated, love is never uncomplicated — but easy in the specific sense of not being built on a foundation of damage management.

-I am, apparently, worth choosing just as I am.
+I am, apparently, also, worth choosing just as I am.
 A man in an emerald suit, sitting very still, with steady eyes and very full hands and a heart that has been through enough that it knows exactly what it is.
+That is journey home.
+The part the movie never shows, even if it is just as painful as the war.

 I believe her.

-Maybe she isn’t the one who I move on with, maybe she is just the one who gave me hope that some day, I could find someone who plays flag football instead of tortures my soul.
+The Valkyrie… she definitely isn’t the one who I move on with, she is not one who visits again… there is only Shona on that horizon.
+She is just the one who gave me hope that some day, I could find home, and the tortures my soul are only the strengths and lessons, without the pain.

 — Simon